KaleLjl/Coursework-2-COMP0248/memory-bank/activeContext.md

    - With the revised dataset split, we expect to see new training dynamics that will need careful monitoring

 4. **Generalization Challenges**:
-   - Point cloud data presents unique generalization challenges compared to images
+   - Point cloud data presents unique generalization challenges compared to images.
-   - Domain-specific augmentations are crucial for improving generalization
+   - Domain-specific augmentations are crucial for improving generalization.
-   - Sequence-specific patterns may be learned instead of general table characteristics
+   - Sequence-specific patterns may be learned instead of general table characteristics.
-   - The true test of generalization will now be performance on the Harvard validation sequences
+   - The true test of generalization will now be performance on the Harvard validation sequences.
+5. **Flat Validation Metrics Diagnosis**:
+   - Diagnostic tests confirmed that the high dropout rates (`dropout=0.7`, `feature_dropout=0.2`) used previously were the primary cause of the flat validation metrics.
+   - Configurations without dropout, even with augmentation and other regularization (weight decay, gradient clipping), showed dynamic validation performance.
+   - This indicates the model was overly constrained by the high dropout, preventing effective learning on the validation set distribution.
+6. **Baseline Run Insights & Diagnostic Summary**:
+   - Diagnostic tests isolated high dropout (`0.7`/`0.2`) as the cause of flat validation metrics.
+   - A diagnostic run with only augmentation enabled achieved the highest peak F1 (0.9306) compared to runs with weight decay/clipping enabled (peak F1=0.8333).
+   - This suggests the best path forward is to start with the minimal 'augmentation only' configuration and potentially add back *mild* regularization later if overfitting becomes an issue.
+7. **Initial F1 Score Insight**:
+   - The consistent starting validation F1 score of 0.8333 (with accuracy 0.7143) strongly suggests the model initially defaults to predicting the majority class ("no table"), and 0.8333 is the F1 score for that majority class given the likely 71.4% prevalence in the validation set.
+   - The unused `mixup_alpha` parameter remains a potential tool if needed later.
+8. **Environment Stability**: The previous `ModuleNotFoundError` was confirmed by the user to be related to environment activation and is considered resolved.
+9. **Validation Data Loading**: The validation loader now shuffles data (`shuffle=True` in `dataset.py`), matching the training loader behavior.
+This might slightly change epoch-to-epoch validation scores compared to non-shuffled evaluation, but the overall trend should be similar.